atomix/atomix.github.io/copycat/docs/getting-started.md

 CompletableFuture.allOf(futures).thenRun(() -> System.out.println("Commands completed!"));
 ```

-Queries are submitted to the cluster in exactly the same way as commands, using the `submit` method:
+Queries are submitted to the cluster in exactly the same way as commands, using the [`submit`][CopycatClient.submit] method:

 ```java
 client.submit(new GetQuery("foo")).thenAccept(result -> {